landont168/landont168/README.md

 ---
 ### Fun Facts
 - 🤖 I'm super interested in innovative technologies, namely electric and autonomous vehicles
-- 🏎️ I’m currently involved at <a href="https://www.uwmidsun.com/">Midnight Sun</a> as a Strategy Software Developer
+- 🏎️ I’m currently involved at <a href="https://www.uwmidsun.com/">Midnight Sun</a> as a Strategy Software Developer and <a href="https://www.watonomous.ca/">WATonomous</a> as a BizOps Member

 ### Contact Me!
 - 📧 Send me an email: l4trinh@uwaterloo.ca